The Linked Data Benchmark Council (LDBC): Driving competition and collaboration in the graph data management space: Introduction

 \paragraph{Performance challenges} Graph processing problems, including graph pattern matching~\cite{DBLP:conf/sigmod/MhedhbiLKWS21}, graph traversal (navigation)~\cite{DBLP:journals/csur/AnglesABHRV17}, and graph mining~\cite{DBLP:journals/pvldb/BestaVSSKGBJHLT21}, have irregular memory access patterns and provide little spatial locality or opportunities for data reuse~\cite{DBLP:conf/sc/ChecconiPWLCS12}.
 Contemporary CPUs are ill-suited to handle these workloads, leading to performance problems~\cite{DBLP:journals/debu/ShaoLWX17}.
 Moreover, while there were attempts to harness modern hardware such as GPUs~\cite{DBLP:journals/csur/ShiZZJHLH18} and FPGAs~\cite{DBLP:journals/corr/abs-1903-06697}, these only proved beneficial for narrow domains and did not generalize to a wider set of use cases.

 \paragraph{The importance of benchmarks} To expedite the speed of progress in graph data management systems, a group of industry and academic organizations founded the Linked Data Benchmark Council (LDBC).
-LDBC is as an independent benchmarking organization, which defines standard benchmarks to make graph query performance measurable and thus facilitate competition between vendors.
+LDBC is an independent benchmarking organization, which defines standard benchmarks to make graph query performance measurable and thus facilitate competition between vendors.
 In this sense, LDBC aims to fulfill a role similar to the Transaction Processing Performance Council (TPC), which defined a number of influential benchmarks.
+LDBC uses TPC's design and auditing processes as inspiration for its operations.

 \paragraph{LDBC benchmarks} LDBC has six main benchmark workloads covering different aspects of graph processing with different transactional characteristics, set of CRUD operations, and data distributions.
 With the exception of Graphalytics, a leaderboard-style benchmark, all benchmarks define stringent \emph{auditing processes} for ensuring that implementations are faithful to the specification and the derived results are reproducible.
-As of June 2023, LDBC published 45~audited results.
+As of August 2023, LDBC published 45~audited results.